 The boundary element method was used to compute the transfer matrix to account for the volume conductor effects.
 [4] The EDL was used as a cardiac source model to simulate body surface potentials.
-The source strength at each ventricular node of the EDL was defined by the shape of the TMP and was set to 40 mV.
-[4] The normalized shape of the TMP (V_m) was determined by the multiplication of a linear line with a sigmoid curve [1], representing the plateau phase and repolarization phase respectively:
+The source strength at each ventricular node of the EDL was defined by the shape of the TMP and was set to 40 mV.[4]
+Phase 0 of the TMP was not taken into account in this study and was therefore not part of the parametrized TMP.
+The normalized shape of the TMP (V_m) was determined by the multiplication of a linear line with a sigmoid curve [1], representing the plateau phase and repolarization phase respectively: